kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_pipeline_artifact_report_evidence_generic.md

 ## kosli pipeline artifact report evidence generic

 Report a generic evidence to an artifact in a Kosli pipeline.

 ### Synopsis

-   Report a generic evidence to an artifact to a Kosli pipeline.
+Report a generic evidence to an artifact in a Kosli pipeline.
 The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --sha256 flag).

 ```shell
 kosli pipeline artifact report evidence generic [ARTIFACT-NAME-OR-PATH] [flags]